 Types of GoalIt is common to set different types of goals with different time horizons and purposes.
 Goals can be motivational, directional or actionable. extremely ambitious goal that serves as an inspiration even if it isn't achievable.

 MissionA statement of your purpose as an organization, team or individual.
 For example, a non-profit organization that exists to clean the oceans of debris, chemical sludge and microplastics. vision of your future.
 This can be long term and essentially unachievable.
 A mission statement defines your purpose while a vision statement defines your direction and future.
 End-goals are things that you want.
 They aren't directly actionable or achievable.
 Over-focusing on end-goals is a common source of failure.
 As an example, "I want to be rich and famous" is an end-goal that isn't necessarily useful as it isn't actionable or inspiring.
 Nevertheless, end-goals can serve as useful targets.
 It is common for businesses to have basic end-goals such as a target rate for revenue growth.
 Concrete goals are goals that are fully actionable and achievable.
 For example, a specific plan to improve a product is an actionable goal that can contribute to an end-goal such as revenue growth.Objectives are either concrete goals or steps that take you closer to achieving a concrete goal.
 Objectives are the basic way that organizations measure progress.
 Processes such as strategy implementation, project management and performance management are typically based on objectives.
 For example, a project to repair infrastructure might have an objective to construct scaffolding.
 The scaffolding isn't a goal in itself but is a meaningful step towards the goal of repairing the infrastructure. without communicating it to anyone.
 Silent goals can motivate an individual because the act of telling everyone your goals tends to be satisfying such that it decreases your motivation.current realities as they unfold.

-Identifying the things that shape your strategy such as strengths, weaknesses, opportunities and threats.
+Goal Planning ProcessThe process of developing goals. shape your strategy such as strengths, weaknesses, opportunities and threats.

 Goal BacklogIt is common to brainstorm a large number of goals in a creative process.
 Businesses and individuals may maintain a backlog of goals that lists everything they might like to achieve.
 Analysis of the risks associated with strategies.

 PrioritizationDevelopment of goals and strategies is a creative process that generates a large number of ideas.
 Prioritization is the realistic process of evaluating goals to choose those that are most actionable, relevant, valuable and achievable.